3.2 Dashboard

 3.2.5 When No Data Is Available

 If no data has been collected yet (e.g., during initial setup), placeholder cards and empty state illustrations are shown.
-Once users, units, or transactions are active, the dashboard auto-populates.
+Once users, assets, or transactions are active, the dashboard auto-populates.